-Official grades from each professor are due one week after mid-term/final exams.
+Official grades from each professor are due on specific dates established by the Office of Registrar.
 After receiving the grades, the Office of the Registrar records the mid-term/final grades and publishes them through the student portal.

 AC-121.5 Grade Changes